Curricular Philosophy and Goals

 Movement Toward an Interconnected World

 With advances in transportation and communication, our world is becoming smaller.
 The United States is becoming more diverse in culture, language, and even religion.
 The church is also changing, with the addition of hundreds of thousands of new Christians worldwide.
 Today the majority of Christians live outside of North America and Europe.
 American Christians cannot live in isolation from the people of other cultures.
 Careers in missions, business, and government demand the ability to think and to work cross-culturally.
-Students need courses in world citizenship, including the option of living for a time in another culture or subculture.
+Students need courses that encourage the development of a global perspective, including the option of living for a time in another culture or subculture.
 There they can develop the cross-cultural communication skills and the special understanding needed to interact as Christians with all types of people in God’s world.

 Living in a High-Tech Society